-No matter which way you cut it, fresh wood just doesn't burn right.
+No matter which way you cut it (or split it with your trusty log splitter), fresh wood just doesn't burn right.

 Worse yet, unseasoned wood is a major contributor to creosote buildup in chimneys, which leads to chimney fires.